tjwlucas/haxe-graphql-server/README.md

     - `Array<T>`
 - There is also the special scalar `ID`, which can be represented using the haxe type `graphql.IDType`.
 This will auto-cast between `Int` and `String` values as required.
 - These scalar types can be used as return values and input argument values.
-- Additionally, any class extending `GraphQLObject` can be used as a return type.
+- Additionally, any class implementing `GraphQLObject` can be used as a return type.
 - Complex *input* types are not currently supported.
 - By default, any property set as `public` will be added to the query type schema, and `private` properties ignored.
     - Public properties you want to remove from the schema can be annotated with `@:GraphQLHide`